15 - 29 Sep 2025

 About World Curry Festival 2025

-A two-week celebration of food, heritage and community.Bradford – long celebrated as Britain’s curry capital – is putting food centre stage this September with the return of the World Curry Festival, a two-week celebration of food, culture and community as part of Bradford 2025 UK City of Culture.
+A two-week celebration of food, heritage and community.Bradford – long celebrated as Britain’s curry capital – put food centre stage in 2025 with the return of the World Curry Festival, a two-week celebration of food, culture and community as part of Bradford 2025 UK City of Culture.

 Founded in 2008 by Bradford’s own Zulfi Karim, the festival has become a platform for gastro-diplomacy – using food to bring people together, celebrate heritage, and inspire change.